Rights Of Individual Moral Agents Defined & Explained

 Property = the material means of survival.

-You need food, shelter, tools, resources to live.
+You need food, clothing, shelter, tools and resources to live.

 You obtain these through the use of reason and labor.